conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 is an implicit way of creating revisions of the same version of a package without having to bump the version explicitly.

 The motivation to include this concept in packages an recipes was mainly driven by the fact that in most of the situations when developing a
-Conan package, the recipe *conanfile.py* follows a different development cycle.
+Conan package, the recipe *conanfile.py* __follows a different development cycle__.
 An example of this could be a recipe adding support for building in another OS.
 Adding this change would probably not require any change in the library itself nor in the build system, however, to reflect that change you would need to upload the recipe to a remote with the same reference (e.g. ``lib/1.1.2@user/channel``) and overwrite the previous version.